 - Educator Tracking Sheet.
 This form is intended to be used to track the completion of each step throughout the educator's evaluation process.
-It will be completed by the educator in conjunction with his/her primary (and possibly supervising) evaluator. - Self-Assessment Form.
+It will be completed by the educator in conjunction with their primary (and possibly supervising) evaluator. - Self-Assessment Form.
 This form is intended to be used in support of Step 1: Self-Assessment, the educator's initial step of the cycle.
 The form can be used by individuals or teams; however, each individual will need to submit a self-assessment.
 Evaluators sign the form to indicate receipt.
 The form includes sections for the educator to complete an analysis of student learning, growth, and achievement and an assessment of practice against performance standards.
-Submission of this form will be noted and initialed on the Educator Tracking Sheet. - Goal Setting Form.
-This form is intended to be used in support of Step 1: Self-Assessment and Step 2: Goal Setting and Plan Development.
+Submission of this form will be noted and initialed on the Educator Tracking Sheet. - Step 2: Goal Setting and Plan Development.
 Individuals and teams may use this form to propose goals (a minimum of one student learning goal and one professional practice goal).
 The form should initially be submitted with the Self-Assessment Form with the box "Proposed Goals" checked.
 If the goals are approved as written, the evaluator will check the box "Final Goals" and include a copy of the form with the Educator Plan Form.
 If the goals undergo further refinement, edits may be made to the original, or the form may be rewritten.
 If the form is redone, the new form should have the box "Final Goals" checked and should then be attached to the Educator Plan Form.
 Submission of this form will be noted and initialed on the Educator Tracking Sheet. - Educator Plan Form.
 This form is intended to be used in support of Step 2: Goal Setting and Plan Development.
 It will either be completed by the educator for a Self-Directed Growth Plan, by the educator and the evaluator together for a Directed Growth Plan and a Developing Educator Plan, and by the evaluator for an Improvement Plan.
 Completion and/or submission of this form will be noted and initialed on the Educator Tracking Sheet. - Evaluator Record of Evidence Form.
 This form is intended to be used by the evaluator in gathering evidence of an educator's practice during Step 3: Implementation of the Plan.
 It will be completed by the evaluator and may be reviewed by the educator at any time. - Educator Collection of Evidence Form.
-This form is intended to be used to support the educator in collecting evidence of his/her practice.
+This form is intended to be used to support the educator in collecting evidence of their practice.
 It will be completed by the educator and shared with the evaluator prior to Formative Assessment/Evaluation and Summative - Formative Assessment Report Form.
 This form is intended to be used in support of an educator's formative assessment (Step 4) at the mid-point of the evaluation cycle, at minimum; it can be used multiple times as Formative Assessment can be ongoing.
 It will be completed by the evaluator.
 Evaluators are not required to assess both progress toward goals and performance on Standards; they will check off whether they are evaluating "Progress toward Attaining Goals," "Performance on each Standard," or both.
 Evaluators will provide a brief narrative of progress that includes feedback for improvement.
-Educator Response Form to provide a written response.
-Completion of this form will be noted and initialed on the Educator Tracking Sheet. - Formative Evaluation Report Form.
-This form is intended to be used in support of an educator's formative evaluation at the end of year one of a two-year Self-Directed Growth Plan.
-It will be completed by the evaluator.
-Evaluators are not required to assess both progress toward goals and performance on Standards; they will check off whether they are evaluating "Progress toward Attaining Goals," "Performance on each Standard," or both.
-Evaluators will provide a brief narrative of progress that includes feedback for improvement.
-At the point of Formative Evaluation, the overall rating is assumed to be the same as the prior summative evaluation unless evidence demonstrates a significant change in performance leading to a change in Overall Rating and, possibly, Educator Plan.
-If there is a change in rating, evaluators must provide comments on each of the four Standards briefly describing why the rating has changed, the evidence that led to a change in rating, and offering feedback for improvement (evaluators are encouraged to provide comments even if there is no change to ensure that educators have a clear sense of their progress and performance and receive feedback for improvement).
-Educator Response Form to provide a written response.
-Completion of this form will be noted and initialed on the Educator Tracking Sheet.
+Educators sign off to indicate that they have received a copy of the report and may use the Educator Response Form to provide a written response.